kelvinbrinham/StrategyBacktest/README.md

 I note a few points:

 - Only whole shares are used (but this can be easily changed in the Portfolio class).
 Spare capital is held as cash.
 - Weights change each month in the example data, but the portfolio is rebalanced daily (due to changed in share price).
 This can be changed in the Portfolio class.
-(E.g. if transaction costs are sufficiently high, one may want to rebalance less frequently.)
+(E.g. if transaction costs are sufficiently high, one may want to rebalance less frequently).

 ## Installation